Skip to navigation Skip to content

 To be approved for home schooling, the student must:

-• meet the age requirements for registration for their home State/Territory
+• meet the age requirements for registration for their home state/territory.
+For assistance, see the Resources page

 • be provisionally or formally registered for home schooling